Ski in Sydney?

 So where are you going to stay for your holiday?
 Well unsurprisingly the Thredbo and Perisher Resorts do offer accommodation.
 You’ll find links below to their websites.

 The majority of accommodation in Oz is ‘on snow’, meaning you can start your break with the minimum of fuss and effort.
-This will maximise your time on the snow and help to ensure you enjoy a more relaxed holiday.
+This will help to maximise your time on the snow.

 Things to do in Sydney